 About Thy Neighbor

-We proudly presented a work-sample of Thy Neighbor (formerly titled Beyond the Shadows) as an official selection of EuroDoc International Lab for Creative Documentary Production; on April 6, 2025 SCFF (Sheffield, England) is hosting a special virtual event featuring Thy Neighbor in it's Fringe series.
+We proudly presented a work-sample of Thy Neighbor (formerly titled Beyond the Shadows) as an official selection of EuroDoc International Lab for Creative Documentary Production; and have hosted several virtual presentations about the the film in partnership with organizations such as Sonoma Applied Village Services, Sonoma County Homeless Action!, and SCFF (Sheffield, England) Fringe Series, and Media Alliance.

 Support Thy Neighbor

-We are 90% finished with the film.
-We recently successfully fundraised the cost of the music score for the film - thank you to everyone who made a donation, your generosity is appreciated.
+We are 95% finished with the film!
+Through community support, we have picture locked the film and completed the score, working with composer Amos Cochran of Edit/Score.
+Thank you to everyone who made a donation, your generosity is appreciated.

 The next step is to raise $7,500 to cover the film's sound mix.
 Please help us finish this film; make a tax-deductible donation to Thy Neighbor.
 All donations are administered through our non-profit fiscal sponsor, Media Alliance.
 More than ever before, independent media needs your support!